-Avoid: Adding a Bonus Room or Game Room
+#3 Thing to Avoid: Adding a Bonus Room or Game Room

 While adding a room might seem like a great idea—it’s one better suited for those who intend to keep their homes.
 If you’re looking to sell, adding a room won’t recoup the cost to build it—probably not even close.
 There are exceptions, like underbuilt homes on a particularly expensive piece of property.
 However, for the most part, you spend more to add space than you get out of it when you sell.

 This idea gets even worse when the room is a bonus room or game room.
 Adding a game room or home theater makes your house appeal to a more limited amount of people.
-A majority would prefer the additional bedrooms space and might look at the room as something they need to disassemble.
+A majority would prefer the additional bedroom space and might look at the room as something they need to disassemble.

 Keep in mind that these are estimates based on national averages.
 That number changes constantly with the cost of building supplies and labor costs.
 While the cost of some renovations will seem high for some areas, the recovery percentages should be pretty solid.
 National averages are also affected by the fact that renovations favor people living in much more expensive homes.
 That skews the pricing upward—which is why some of the renovation estimates exceed the size of most people’s entire homes!